nexpy/nexpy/doc/source/pythongui.rst

     scratch workspace 'w0'.
 	* **Edit** - allows marker and line formatting to be modified.

+    On the far right of the toolbar, the data and axis values are dynamically updated to the values under the current mouse location.

     .. seealso:: See the `Matplotlib documentation
                  <http://matplotlib.org/users/navigation_toolbar.html>`_ for
                  more detailed descriptions of the standard toolbar, including